Leg Length Discrepancy and Short Right Leg Syndrome

 Discussion of Short Right Leg Syndrome Assessment in the Context of Remedial Therapy

 Exception cases having mild scoliosis with left convexity through the Thoracic in lieu of right convexity are sighted.
-My observation is these are low range leg length discrepancies.
-The spine is not so convincingly encouraged to the right as it will be with higher range cases.
-Flopping to the left at the juncture of the Lumbar and Thoracic causing them to have an elevated left shoulder, carry a shoulder bag on the left shoulder but still carry baby on left hip freeing right dominant arm for work and defence.
+My observation is these are frequently lower range leg length discrepancy.
+The spine is not so convincingly encouraged to the right as with higher range cases.
+So while the lumbar spine is still directed rightward by the right leaning pelvic tilt, it flops to the left at the juncture of the Lumbar and Thoracic causing them to have an elevated left shoulder, carry a shoulder bag on the left shoulder, and we see musculature on the left side being more highly developed and tighter with dysfunction in the left upper quadrant of back and neck contributing to left shoulder issues.
+This is compounded by "The Heart Story" where emotional effects block Heart Qi impacting left pectorals, scalenes and upper trapezius.

 When one leg is longer than the other, standing both legs evenly planted feels uncomfortable...the higher hip throwing an unhealthy tilt into the spine.
 Unconsciously we make a postural flop, anteriorly rotating the hip in the Sagittal plane on the side of the longer leg.
 This is an anatomical adjustment pulling the left leg upwards and we feel better.
 The hip rotating about the SIJ is a cam adjustment for the hip joint at the Acetabulum which rotates about the SIJ posteriorly and superiorly on an arc with a radius of approximately 120-150mm...this has the potential to pull the limb upward by up to 20mm in cases of high range rotation of 30 degrees, adjusting the apparent leg length, levelling the hips to some degree.
 This is good because it is protecting the spine.
 It is bad because the left Sacro-Iliac Joint rotated anteriorly is causing chronic tightness in the joint due to the Spanish Windlass effect loading ligaments and compressing cartilage.
-It is not sufficient to compensate fully for the leg length difference, some pelvic tilt remains and sign of mild scoliosis results.
+It does not compensate fully for the leg length discrepancy, some pelvic tilt remains and sign of mild scoliosis results.
 Attempts to normalise this posture at the left hip through rehab exercise and treatment often fail without employing an adjusting shim under the short leg...the hip rapidly defaulting to the rotated position without the most rigorous and frequent rehab which most clients are not prepared or able to undertake.

 Contributing to rigidity through the right side is right leaning pelvic tilt that geometrically opens lumbar disk spacing on the right and closes it on the left.
 Vertebral surfaces rather than being parallel, become wedge shaped opening to the right.
 This encourages mild disk bulging to the right causing a tenderness and tightness palpating the right QL's.
 Rarely catastrophic but frequently encountered it contributes to right sided rigidity through the pelvis.
 I note SIJ pain and dysfunction correlates with more acute levels of this condition in the lumbar region.
 This degree of dysfunction will cause tightening and thickening down the back line of the lower limb.

-While the postural position of the right hip in the Sagittal plane is normal, the presentation of pain and dysfunction in the right SIJ had me confounded.
+While the postural position of the right hip in the Sagittal plane is normal, the not infrequent presentation of pain and dysfunction in the right SIJ had me confounded.
 I initially hypothesised this may be due to abnormal hip rhythm issues resulting from rigidity at the right hip plus lumbar pain and tightness present in the right QL's.
-As a result the right SIJ is forced to mobilise through a higher range compensating for the lack of mobility at hip and lumbar region.
-While this may be a part of the story for right sided cases...I only hypothesise...I am more inclined to think mild lumbar disk bulging described earlier is responsible and the rigidity caused by gait issues described above.
-The right SIJ is often described as "stuck" and will be mobilised by high velocity thrusts by manipulative therapists.
-As a Remedial Massage Therapist or Craniosacral Therapist, I encourage mobility through the SIJ by more gentle means with Integrative Fascial Release techniques from the leg and through the hip/pelvis, manual pressure flaring the joint, giving rehab exercises to mobilise the joint and normalise muscle tone about the hip and waist, and consider use of an adjusting heel lift under the short leg should symptoms be sufficiently acute to warrant.
-Where there are acute symptoms, it is almost like we always have to go to the adjusting shim under the short leg.
+I only speculate.
+I am more inclined to think mild lumbar disk bulging described earlier is responsible and the rigidity caused by gait issues described above.
+The right SIJ is often described as stuck and this was my personal experience.
+I encourage mobility through the SIJ by Indirect Fascial Release techniques using the leg as a lever working through the hip and pelvis, facilitated stretching of the hip and gluteal musculature, lower back, gluteal and hamstring Chinese Cupping treatments, giving rehab exercises to mobilise the lumbro-sacral region and normalise muscle tone about the hip and waist, and consider use of an adjusting heel lift under the short leg should symptoms be sufficiently acute to warrant.
+Where there are acute symptoms, it is almost like we always have to insert an adjusting heel lift under under the short leg.

 Use of a small adjusting shim under the heel of the short leg, can rapidly reduce discomfort in acute cases.
 Lumbar conditions that may be the result of prior injury, as well as, the leg length discrepancy often respond quickly in a matter of days.
 I have had a number of cases now where ongoing back pain was being attributed the injury where, in fact, it was ongoing aggravation from the pelvic asymmetry that was more to blame.
 Physical therapy treatment only gave temporary relief until fitting a heel lift to reduce the leg length discrepancy.